trax-project/moodle-trax-logs/doc/h5p.md

 1. The Javascript file that you inserted into your Moodle theme listens to the H5P xAPI events.

 2. When an xAPI event is triggered, the Javascript file makes an AJAX request to send the statement to Trax Logs.
-The user authentication session is checked so this request should be secured.
+The user authentication session is checked, so this request should be secured.

 3. Trax Logs gets the statement and triggers a Moodle event with the embedded statement.